falkaer/the-guide/m2_concurrency/s6_more_gpu.md

 you to save the calculations.
 Once upon a time, scientists thought it would be kind of nice if you could use the GPU, which is a massively parallel device for scientific computing.
-So they used fragment shaders in the early 2000's to do stuff like matrix-matrix multiplication and FFT's.
+So they used fragment shaders in the early 2000's to do stuff like matrix multiplication and FFT's.
 There were a number of research projects in how to do GPGPU, eventually culminating in the official release of CUDA in 2007.
 Nowadays compute shaders are a standard part of graphics APIs and workloads, with an increasing amount of rendering pipelines using one or more compute shaders in their